District of Columbia IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in District of Columbia?

 District of Columbia IOLTA trust accounts are governed by DC Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the District of Columbia IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the District of Columbia IOLTA program.

 How often must District of Columbia attorneys reconcile their IOLTA accounts?